 In summary, we remain optimistic about the future of our business, markets and strategies, and our employees remain focused on adding value for our customers, executing our strategies and meeting our goals.
-Based on anticipated growth in the business for the balance of 2005 and on current market and economic conditions, we raised our annual target range for net earnings growth to 15% - 20% for this year (from 10% - 15% originally targeted at the beginning of the year, excluding the effect of the after-tax insurance gain we recognized in 2004) and re-affirmed our annual target range for units sales growth of 7% - 12%.
+Based on anticipated growth in the business for the balance of 2005 and on current market and economic conditions, we raised our annual target range for net earnings growth to 22% - 27% for this year (from 15% - 20% targeted after our second quarter, excluding the effect of the after-tax insurance gain we recognized in 2004).
+In addition, we lowered our annual target range for units sales growth to 4% - 7% (from 7% - 12% originally targeted at the beginning of the year) because we have completed fewer acquisitions than anticipated.
+We continue to pursue acquisition opportunities and believe that acquisitions will, as they have in the past, play an important role in our long-term growth strategy.